cakephp/docs/en/development/dependency-injection.rst

 classes can use models and interact with other objects like loggers and mailers to build re-usable workflows and business logic for your application.

-CakePHP will use the :term:`DI container` when calling actions on your controllers and invoking console commands.
-You can also have dependencies injected into controller constructors.
+CakePHP will use the :term:`DI container` in the following situations:

+* Constructing controllers.
+* Calling actions on your controllers.
+* Constructing Console Commands.
+* Constructing Middleware by classname.

 A short example would be::